‘Black Panther’ director Ryan Coogler detained after being mistaken for bank robber at Bank of America branch

 Coogler’s sequel, “Black Panther: Wakanda Forever,” is scheduled to be released in November.

-The news that Coogler was detained and mistaken for a bank robber stirred widespread criticism of Bank of America from his supporters and media pundits.
+News that Coogler was detained and mistaken for a bank robber stirred widespread criticism of Bank of America from his supporters and media pundits.
 The NAACP slammed Bank of America for profiling Coogler, who is Black.

 “Imagine being a successful and upcoming film director looking to withdraw your OWN money from your OWN bank account discreetly to avoid attention and to maximize your OWN safety, only to be profiled as a bank robber!” the organization tweeted.
 “Maybe we don’t use @BankofAmerica if we are #BlackInAmerica?”